Scrutiny and decision-making

 The Council takes lots of decisions every day about how to provide public services and spend money.
-These decisions are taken by the cabinet, made up of the Mayor and seven cabinet members.
+These decisions are taken by the cabinet, made up of the Mayor, cabinet members and 2 mayoral advisors.

 To make sure these decisions are taken fairly, that local people get a say on how policies are produced, and that services are provided in the best possible way, many of the councillors sit on scrutiny commissions.
-In Hackney we have five commissions.
+In Hackney we have 4 scrutiny commissions and an overarching scrutiny panel.

-Every year around June, each commission picks two or three topics they want to review.
+Every year around June, each commission picks one or two topics they want to carry out review.
 They then decide who they want to talk to, what sort of information is needed and the timelines to get it all done.

 The commission councillors and support officers then look at that service’s performance, find out who in the country does it better and looks for improvements that can be made in Hackney.